gabrielga-dev/byte_bank_simple_app/README.md

 - [x] Material components
 - [x] Stateless and Stateful widgets

-## This app was made from a Alura's course
+## This app was made from an Alura's course
 Access the course [here](https://cursos.alura.com.br/course/flutter-fundamentos)

 ## Running App